Sunlighter/CanonicalTypes/README.md

 Only the identity is used for hashing and comparison.)

 All the data types can be serialized as binary and deserialized from binary.
-(However, the deserialization code is currently not secure, which means you should only deserialize trusted byte streams.)
-With the exception of *uninterned symbols,* the deserialized value will be equal to the serialized one.
+(The deserialization code is currently not secure, which means you should only deserialize trusted byte streams.)
+With the exception of *uninterned symbols* and mutable boxes, the deserialized value will be equal to the serialized one.

 Here are the data types supported: